NetSpud/college/README.md

 The content for each lesson can be found under their respective function, within the `/single-pages` folder

-For example, lesson 1 content can be found under the `Lesson1` function in `/src/app/lessons[slug]/page.tsx`
+For example, lesson 1 content can be found under the `Lesson1` function in `/src/app/lessons/single-pages/l1.tsx`

 This application also makes use of `next/link`, which is a Next.js component that allows for client-side navigation between pages.
-It's effectively the same as an `<a>` tag, but it doesn't reload the page when navigating to a different page on the same site.
+It's effectively the same as an `<a>` tag, but it doesn't reload the page when navigating to a different page on the same site, increasing performance.

 # DEVELOPMENT